MediaArea/MediaConch/DesignNarrative.md

 The PreFormaXML schema should accommodate the expression of results from multiple conformance checkers upon a single file.
 For instance a Matroska file that contains a JPEG2000 stream, a FFV1 stream, and a LPCM stream should be able to express one XML element about the file with sub-elements about each conformity check to reduce redundancy.

+We can also add a JPEG2000 image as an attachment or a PDF as an attachment.
+Matroska is flexible.

+CRC files can be added as attachments to reenforce OAIS.

 MediaArea plans to include these features commonly within MKV, FFV1, and LPCM reporters:

 - Export of a standardized PreFormaXML